 SAP Master Data Governance will integrate MDI to address master data management use cases such as consolidation (de-duplication and best-record calculation), data quality management, and central governance.

-Today SAP Cloud Platform Master Data Integration is available for a restricted number of customers.
-It is planned to become generally available to customers by the end of 2020.
+SAP Master Data Integration is generally available to customers since end of 2020.

 What comes next?

 SAP Master Data Integration will continuously increase the number of supported business objects delivered by SAP One Domain Model (e.g. like a cost center) to cover the end-to-end business scenarios as outlined in the SAP Integration Strategy.